Last updated: November 28, 2025

 • Clear short entry: One of the biggest advantages is that it provides a very clear and objective signal for entering a short trade once the neckline is broken.

-• Measurable profit targets: The pattern allows for a simple, measurable way to set our profit targets (often calculated by projecting the height of the pattern downwards from the neckline).
+• Measurable profit targets: The pattern allows for a simple, measurable way to set profit targets (often calculated by projecting the height of the pattern downwards from the neckline).

 • Enhanced risk management: This clarity in entry and target helps us manage risk and make quick, confident decisions, reducing the guesswork often involved in trading.